Lady at the Tea Table

 Lady at the Tea Table is a late 19th-century painting by American artist Mary Cassatt.
 The work, done in oil on canvas, is in the collection of the Metropolitan Museum of Art.

 Description

 History

 The painting depicts Mary Dickinson Riddle, Cassatt's mother's first cousin, seated at a table set with a tea service.
 The tea set was a gift to Cassatt's family from Riddle's daughter.
-The tea service itself is gilded blue-and-white porcelain from Canton (modern day Guangzhou) in Qing dynasty China; In the 19th century, Canton was renowned for its exports to the Western world, as the port city was one of the centers of the Old China Trade.
+The tea service is gilded blue-and-white porcelain from Canton (modern day Guangzhou) in Qing dynasty China; in the 19th century, Canton was renowned for its exports to the Western world, as the port city was one of the centers of the Old China Trade.
 Lady itself was painted by Cassatt as a gift for the Riddle family.
 However, Riddle's daughter disliked the painting, thinking it portrayed her mother's nose as being too big, and thus the painting was donated to the Metropolitan Museum of Art by Cassatt in 1923.